glowkeeper/glowkeeper.github.io/assets/posts/academia/teaching.md

 ## Programming for 3D

-From 2020 until 2025, I taught [Programming for 3D](https://www.sussex.ac.uk/study/modules/postgraduate/2023/85872-programming-for-3d) at the [University of Sussex](https://www.sussex.ac.uk), during which students worked on an intensive course on 3D programming using the Unity games engine.
+From 2020 until 2025, I taught Programming for 3D at the [University of Sussex](https://www.sussex.ac.uk), where third-year undergraduate and postgraduate students worked on an intensive course build a 3D game using Unity.
 The module covered:

 - Creative Thinking
 - Narrative Design